-Ho Chi Minh City is home to most of the expats living in Vietnam and, as a result of the city’s ever increasing expat population, HCMC has seen a growth in the number of private and international schools.
-These prestigious schools offer an excellent quality of education and state-of-the-art facilities, and are popular with expats as well as wealthy Vietnamese.
+Ho Chi Minh City is home to most of the expats living in Vietnam and, as a result of the city’s ever-increasing expat population, has seen a growth in the number of private and international schools.
+These prestigious schools offer an excellent quality of education and state-of-the-art facilities, which are popular with expats as well as wealthy Vietnamese locals.

-Despite its status as a developing country, Vietnam has a good standard of education with a literacy rate of over 90 percent.
+Vietnam has a good standard of education, with a literacy rate of more than 95 percent.
 Academic achievement is something that is highly valued and promoted in Vietnamese society.

-While international schools remain the most popular option for expats moving to HCMC with children, there are some who choose to enrol their child at a good public school in Vietnam to save on the extremely high cost of international school fees.
+While international schools remain the most popular option for expat parents moving to Ho Chi Minh City, some choose to enrol their child at a good public school in Vietnam to save on the extremely high cost of international school fees.